 - 15 Wonderful Things To Do In The Adirondack Mountains

-Kancamagus Highway is a wonderful place to visit any time of the year, but the fall season is an especially popular time when the trees in the White Mountain National Forest change colors from lush greens to a sea of yellows, oranges, and reds.
+Kancamagus Highway is a wonderful place to visit any time of the year.
+The fall season is an especially popular time to drive this highway when the trees in the White Mountain National Forest change colors from lush greens to a sea of yellows, oranges, and reds.

 The scenery along this highway is simply breathtaking with towering mountains, meandering rivers, serene waterfalls, and panoramic viewpoints that overlook the mountains as far as you can see.